My new 40" 4K Desktop monitor (TV)

 In my search for a bigger screen, I wondered if it wouldn’t be possible to use a 4k TV instead of a pair of > 28" PC monitors.
 The advantage of the 4K display is of course its resolution of 3840px x 2160px and much more affordable price than a comparable set of PC monitors.

 There are several things to consider when upgrading to 4k displays, but in my case, everything worked out well - almost out of the box.
 I couldn’t be happier with the result!

 If you want more screen estate (more pixels), you also need the physical space to display them somewhere.
-I love my Macbook's 15” Retina display, but it doesn't provide much more screen estate than any other 15” display.
+I love my Macbook’s 15" Retina display, but it doesn’t provide much more screen estate than any other 15" display.
 Running the MPB in its native resolution makes everything way too small.
-Thats why the desktop content is scaled up to an actually sane size.
+That’s why the desktop content is scaled up to a sane size.

 You have the same problems with any 4K display, smaller than 40".
 The native resolution results in too small icons and fonts.
 It has to be scaled up, which then means that your screen estate shrinks.

-Almost everyday, more 4K are thrown on the market.
-I went for the Samsung 40” UE40JU6500 and paid in July 2016 around 650€.
-It's a curved TV with an IPS panel.
-After having this display now in use for a couple of month, I think the curved model is actually not worth the 100€ extra I spent on it.
+Almost every day, more 4K are thrown on the market.
+I went for the Samsung 40" UE40JU6500 and paid in July 2016 around 650€.
+It’s a curved TV with an IPS panel.
+After having this display now in use for a couple of months, I think the curved model is not worth the 100€ extra I spent on it.
 The IPS panel by itself provides already a very wide viewing angle.

 So you want to make sure that your graphics card is capable of full 4k, at 60 Hz without color compression (4:4:4).